tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 </p>
 <p>
 <strong>**fit_params</strong><br>
-Additional keyword arguments passed to the fit method of the transformer.
+Additional keyword arguments for the fit method of the transformer.
 </p>
 </td>
 </tr>